 The investment earnings added to your pension account are generally tax free.

-If you’re aged between preservation age and 59, pension payments may be taxable, but often they’ll include a tax-free component.
+If you’re less than 60 years old, pension payments to you may be taxable, but often they’ll include a tax-free component.
 You may also be eligible for a 15 per cent tax offset on the taxable component of your pension payments.
 If you’re aged 60 or more, any benefits paid to you (as either a pension or lump sum) are generally tax free.

 Choosing your payment levels and investment strategy